ianmackenzie/opensolid/README.md

     making OpenSolid as pleasant to use as possible, via careful API design and (reasonably) comprehensive documentation.

-It's not really ready to be used yet, but current rough roadmap is:
+It's not really ready to be used yet, but the current rough roadmap is:

   - [ ] Set up automated publishing of Python bindings pre-built for Linux, macOS and Windows
   - [ ] Fill out Python bindings with existing 2D geometry functionality already implemented in